vfarah-if/EDAExercise/README.md

 ### Create a Consumer for Azure Event Hub

-The consumer was more advanced in the sense that it was broken into discoverable Consumers by the generic Consumer interface interface and a bespoke `EventHubConsumerProvider<TestMessage>` was created to encapsulate all the consumer logic in future as a sample for easily discovering .
+The consumer was more advanced in the sense that it was broken into discoverable Consumers by the generic Consumer interface and a bespoke `EventHubConsumerProvider<TestMessage>` was created to encapsulate all the consumer logic in future as a sample for easily configuring and discovering the consumers.
+This could be replaced very simply with some sort of mediator or command pattern for achieving this.
 Read more in the SDK strategies available [here](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample05_ReadingEvents.md#read-events-from-all-partitions).

 ```c#
 // Simple consumer discovery by reflection